MCausc78/stoat.py/docs/faq.rst

 :orphan:

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 .. _faq:

 Frequently Asked Questions
 ==========================

-This is a list of Frequently Asked Questions regarding using ``pyvolt`` and its extension modules.
+This is a list of Frequently Asked Questions regarding using ``stoat.py`` and its extension modules.
 Feel free to suggest a new question or submit one via pull requests.

 .. contents:: Questions